abc1199281/AlgorithmLab/Ch24_single_source_shortest_paths/3_middle_Dijkstra/Readme.md

 ## Main idea:
 1. Using gready approach.
 Each step selects the "min current distance" from currently reachable vertices.
+    - In pseudo code, it seems to be implemented in set data structure
-    - Like BFS, but it requires the ability to selects the "min current distance".
+    - However, it is impelmented similar to BFS (queue), but requires the ability to selects the "min current distance".

-2. Use heap to achieve the min weight selection.
+2. Use heap to achieve the min weight selection, use visited vector to distinguish set.
     - Please be familiar with the pair and comparator using priority_heap.
     - Please note the usage of visited vector.